LESSONSeries : Key Signatures - C Major

 C Major is one of the most commonly used key signatures in music.
 Most transposing instruments playing in their home key are notated in C major; for example, a clarinet in B-flat sounding a B-flat major scale is notated as playing a C major scale.
 The white keys of the piano correspond to the C major scale (however, some electronic keyboards are pitched in B-flat).
 Among brass instruments, the more common trumpet is the trumpet in C, and the contra-bass tuba is in C. A harp tuned to C major has all its pedals in the middle position.

-C Major is often thought of as the simplest key, owing to its lack of either sharps or flats, and beginning piano students‘ very first pieces are usually very simple ones in this key, and the first scales and arpeggios that students learn are usually C-major based.
+C Major is often thought of as the simplest key, owing to its lack of either sharps (♯) or flats (♭), and beginning piano students‘ very first pieces are usually very simple ones in this key, and the first scales and arpeggios that students learn are usually C-major based.
 However, going against this common practice, the composer Frédéric Chopin regarded this scale as the most difficult one to play with complete evenness, and he tended to give it last to his students.
 He regarded B major as the easiest scale to play on the piano, because the position of the black and white notes best fitted the natural positions of the fingers, and so he often had students start with this scale.
 A C-major scale lacks black keys, and thus does not fit the natural positions of the fingers very well.

 Key Signature

 A Key Signature is a collection of the natural, sharp, and, flat notes that appear in a piece, section, or part of music.
 Most commonly used with Diatonic Keys in Western music.
+Modal music will share the key signature from its inherent major key.
+And examples would be D Dorian using the C Major key signature.
+Basically the key signature of the major scale that is all the same notes of the modal scale.

-Basic Chords for the Key of C
+Basic Ukulele Chords for the Key of C

 Download the PDF file for the latest, complete, and most up-to-date version.
 As well as additional information not presented on-line.